z1skgr/reconf-Computing__HLS/3/README.md

 ## System structure
-Join the module with the rest of the system
+Link the module with the rest of the system

 ![sss](https://user-images.githubusercontent.com/22920222/160258889-758e2f17-1ee2-4759-b5f4-eebea1a9c105.png)